gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 - Access a local variable from outside the function
 - Create a function without return - what does it return?
 - Arrow function with multiple statements - need curly braces?
+- Try to access `count` from outside `createCounter` - what happens?
+- Create multiple counters - do they share the same count?
+- Change `var` to `let` in the loop problem - does it fix it?

 ### Reflection